ArtCodeStudio/slideshow-plugin/README.md

+This plugin allows you to manage a collection of slideshows from the October administration area.

+You can create multiple slideshows, each having slides.
+A slide is an entity composed of an image, with optional title, description and target link.

-This plugin is an adaptation from the [Flosch Slideshow plugin](https://github.com/flo-sch/slideshow-plugin) and may diverge significantly from the original in the course of its development.
+This plugin is an adaptation from the [Flosch Slideshow plugin](https://github.com/flo-sch/slideshow-plugin) and may diverge significantly from the original in the course of its development, e.g. we are using [Slick](http://kenwheeler.github.io/slick/) instad of the Bootstrap Carousel.

 ## Administration